 And it is with deep gratitude that we acknowledge all our sponsors and close-working partners:

-University financial and/or in kind supporters of Summer Institute, Learning Forum:
+University and college financial and/or in-kind supporters of Learning Forums:

 An e-course for teaching health and safety management, including an e-test that can be used to confirm compliance with Graduate Attributes.